ZBlocker655/10k-sentences-pipeline/README.md

 **DIY language learning tools for building a personalized sentence-based study system.**

-This project contains Python scripts that power a custom implementation of the 10,000 Sentences Method for language acquisition.
+This project contains Python scripts that power a custom implementation of the [10,000 Sentences Method](https://langible.com/articles/10000-sentence-method) for language acquisition.
 It enables you to extract, translate, and study real-world sentences with audio playback — all using open tools and your own curated content.

 ## ✨ Features

 - 📥 **Sentence Extraction** from Anki decks using the AnkiConnect API
-- 🌐 **Batch Translation** of English sentences into your target language (e.g. Mandarin) using OpenAI or Google Translate
+- 🌐 **Batch Translation** of English sentences into your target language (e.g. Mandarin) using Google Translate (as embedded Google Sheets formula - no API charges)
-- 🔊 **Text-to-Speech Audio Generation** via Google Cloud or ElevenLabs
+- 🔊 **Text-to-Speech Audio Generation** via (TBD)
 - 📄 **Google Sheets Integration** for lightweight study sessions
 - 📁 **Google Drive Automation** for organizing sentence files and audio links
 - 🧩 Support for both a large “primary” sentence deck and smaller topic-focused “language islands”